 Viral infections improve without treatment, but bacterial infections require antibiotic eye drops.
 It can be difficult to tell them apart.

-Allergic conjunctivitis is treated with antihistamine drops or tablets, and conjunctivitis due to irritants will settle with anti-inflammatory drops.
+Allergic conjunctivitis is treated with antihistamine drops or tablets, and conjunctivitis due to irritants may be helped by anti-inflammatory drops.

 If you have a foreign body in your eye, your doctor will need to remove it.

 While adults can develop conjunctivitis, it is much more common among children.
-It is contagious.
+It is often contagious.

 People with conjunctivitis should try not to touch their eyes, and should wash their hands regularly.
 This will reduce the risk of it spreading.